-Ollie's Bargain Outlet Holdings, Inc. ("Holdings") is a holding company and relies on dividends and other payments, advances and transfers of funds from its subsidiaries to meet its obligations and pay any dividends.
+We are a holding company and rely on dividends and other payments, advances, and transfers of funds from our subsidiaries to meet our obligations and pay any dividends.

-Holdings has no direct operations and no significant assets other than ownership of 100% of the capital stock of its subsidiaries.
-Because Holdings conducts operations through subsidiaries, it depends on those entities for dividends and other payments to generate the funds necessary to meet financial obligations and to pay any dividends with respect to its common stock.
-Legal and contractual restrictions in the Credit Facility (defined below) and other agreements which may govern future indebtedness of subsidiaries, as well as the financial condition and operating requirements of subsidiaries, may limit its ability to obtain cash from subsidiaries.
-The earnings from, or other available assets of, subsidiaries might not be sufficient to pay dividends or make distributions or loans to enable Holdings to pay any dividends on its common stock or other obligations.
-Any of the foregoing could materially and adversely affect our business, financial condition, results of operations and cash flows.
+We have no direct operations and no significant assets other than ownership of 100% of the capital stock of our subsidiaries.
+Because we conduct operations through our subsidiaries, we depend on those entities for dividends and other payments to generate the funds necessary to meet financial obligations and to pay any dividends with respect to our common stock.
+Legal and contractual restrictions in the Credit Facility (defined below) and other agreements which may govern future indebtedness of our subsidiaries, as well as the financial condition and operating requirements of our subsidiaries, may limit our ability to obtain cash from our subsidiaries.
+The earnings from, or other available assets of, our subsidiaries might not be sufficient to pay dividends or make distributions or loans to enable us to pay any dividends on our common stock or other obligations.
+Any of the foregoing could materially and adversely affect our business, financial condition, results of operations, and cash flows.